redhat-developer-demos/the-deploy-master/README.md

 This demo uses OpenShift 3

-STo use the scripts, specify the OPENSHIFT_IP environment variable.
+To use the scripts, specify the OPENSHIFT_IP environment variable.

 Example: export OPENSHIFT_IP=35.185.41.87;

-After that, execute `./setup.sh` and wait (approximately 20 minutes) for the demo application to be deployed.
+After that, execute `./setup.sh` and wait (approximately 10 minutes) for the demo application to be deployed.

 The OpenShift console credentials are developer/developer